aminrashidbeigi/aminrashidbeigi.github.io/content/posts/en/overdue-tasks/index.md

 ## Introduction

-Getting better at estimating how long tasks will takeis a skill that develops as you gain more experience in your career, especially when working with a team or company for a long time.
+Getting better at estimating how long tasks will take is a skill that develops as you gain more experience in your career, especially when working with a team or company for a long time.
 However, even with careful planning, unexpected challenges can pop up, causing delays and potentially missing deadlines.

 ## A Common Approach: Finish It at All Costs